dvoranii/og-creations-website/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.

-Environment variables have been removed to preserve privacy of Google Firebase API.
+This repo does not include the Google Firebase API environment variables.

 ## Development server